DilipWoad/Skillsphere-ai-learning/README.md

    - **Refresh Token** (longer-lived, also stored in cookie & DB)
 3. Protected routes use **JWT middleware** to validate access token
 4. Role-based middleware ensures only specific roles can access certain APIs

+## 🔑 Notes
+- Regular users → can only view/update their own profile.
+- Admins → can manage all users (CRUD).
+- Error handling with custom `ApiError` and `ApiResponse` classes.
+- Code structured for scalability and production readiness.

 ---